 With the information above you can imagine how just some of the customisable specifications for Renault’s van range may impact your insurance premium – generally, the bigger the engine or load capacity, or the more seats you have, the higher the premium you can expect to be charged.
 The best way to get an accurate idea of insurance prices is to run a quote using Confused.com’s simple comparison tool – we’ll compare our panel of trusted providers and get our best quotes back to you in minutes.

-You might also be interested in some of our articles and guides on van insurance, such as applying for van insurance or van insurance rating factors.
+You might also be interested in our guides on van insurance, such as saving money on van insurance.